waiting times

 • Inform the team if you have any known allergies.

-On the Day of the Test:
+On the Day of the exam:

-• Bring all your medications.
+• Bring all medication.

 • Arrive 30 minutes before the scheduled time.